beechwoods-software/webblinky/README.md

 ## Setup
 This repository has submodules.
 Either clone with the --recursive flag or do a git submodule init ; git submodule update after cloning
-There is currently no dynamic configuration for the application, configuration data is hard coded.

 ### local.conf
 This repository optionally supports the creation of a local.conf file in the root directory of the application.